PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 3. Save the file.
 4. Replace every occurrence of "username" with your UVM netid.
 5. Delete: "scratch2" folder
-6. hange the --runThreadN from 6 to 4
+6. Change the --runThreadN from 6 to 4
 7. You just realized that the fasta and gtf you downloaded from Ensembl is actually from GRCh19 not CRCh38.
 This needs to be changed in your code.
 8. Save the file.
 9. Open the file and take a screenshot of your terminal screen.
 Submit this as homework part B.